rosyberti/website/python-course/index.md

 * Open them in your browser with a platform called Binder using [this link](https://mybinder.org/v2/gh/nicholasmccullum/learn-python/master) (recommended)
 * Download the repository to your local computer and open them in a Jupyter Notebook using Anaconda (a bit more tedious)

-Note that binder can take up to a minute to load the repository, so please be patient.
+Note that Binder can take up to a minute to load the repository, so please be patient.

 Within that repository, there is a folder called `starter-files` and a folder called `finished-files`.
 You should open the appropriate practice problems within the `starter-files` folder and only consult the corresponding file in the `finished-files` folder if you get stuck.